RTEMS/rtems-docs/c-user/glossary.rst

         processor from one task and given to another.

     TCB
-        An acronym for :term:`Task Control Block`.
+        This term is an acronym for :term:`Task Control Block`.

     thread
         This term has the same meaning as :term:`task`.